-The definition of luxury is different for everyone, but when it comes to rehabilitation or renovating old buildings, tradition and innovation are inevitably combined.
+Everyone’s definition of luxury is different, of course, but when it comes to refurbishing or renovating old buildings, tradition and innovation are necessarily blended.

-Keeping ceilings often classified, renovate existing facades, reuse original materials, restore identical ornaments or coats of arms on the walls and ceilings of mansions that belonged to illustrious personalities are part of this tradition.
-Of course, we must adapt to the tastes of the day, the current lifestyles, the latest innovations.
-It is possible to live in a building with old charm, while incorporating a pool and spa, home automation controlled via smartphone, or bullet-proof glass, hidden behind beautiful restored windows.
+Conserving ceilings that are often listed, renovating existing façades, reusing original materials and identically restoring ornaments or cupboards on the walls of private mansions that belonged to famous people all form part of this tradition.
+Quite obviously, we have to adapt to current tastes, today’s lifestyles and the latest innovations.
+It is possible to live in a charming old building, while also adding a swimming pool and spa, home automation controlled from your smartphone, or bulletproof glass, hidden behind magnificent restored stained-glass windows.

-Another example, in 2018 opened the magnificent hotel of Chais Jean Monnet in Cognac which is one of our achievements.
-It is a rehabilitation of an old winery dating from 1838 that belonged to one of the founding fathers of Europe and now a hotel complex.
-The architects and interior architects of the ERTIM agency were able to transform original buildings and create new ones to create a set of ten buildings that are in complete harmony.
-Luxury renovations serving our French heritage.
+In 2018 the magnificent Chais Jean Monnet hotel in Cognac opened – this is another example of our achievements.
+This was the refurbishment of a former wine and spirits storehouse dating from 1838, which belonged to one of Europe’s founding fathers and is not a hotel complex.
+The architects and interior designers from the ERTIM practice were able to convert the original buildings and create new ones from them to create a completely harmonious complex of ten buildings.
+Luxury renovations perpetuating our French heritage.